cancrizans/dendritic-calculus/index.md

 It is possible to transpile a brainfuck program to Dentritic Calculus, which proves that the latter is Turing complete.
 Specifically, we will realize bf with a doubly infinite memory tape with unbounded cells.

+There's probably easier Turing-complete systems to reduce to (probably Minsky machines, for example), and better proofs than this one that use smaller dendrons, but this is the first I found and it works fine.

 ## Encoding State